Frequently Asked Questions

 While we do come to your home, we are not an emergency service.
 You can contact us at (416) 817-3572 to see if we have any available appointments but you may have to go to your closest veterinary emergency clinic.
 You can find a list of emergency clinics here.

-During the COVID-19 pandemic, our consultation appointments are being done via telemedicine only.
-Our veterinarians have access to a range of technology platforms to facilitate these video calls, including Zoom and FaceTime, and can effectively observe your pet in his or her own environment as well as help you navigate through this confusing and emotional time.
-We anticipate continuing to offer consultations via telemedicine due to the great success we’ve seen and the positive feedback from our clients, but also look forward to providing in-home consultations again as soon as it is safe to do so.
+Our hospice consultation appointments and quality of life assessments are being done via telemedicine only.
+Our veterinarians and RVTs have access to a range of technology platforms to facilitate these video calls, including Zoom and FaceTime, and can effectively observe your pet in his or her own environment as well as help you navigate through this confusing and emotional time.
 Additional information can be found here.

 Caring for your pets at the end of their life has been the main focus of our practice since 2012 so we have a great deal of experience in this area.
 Your pet may experience some minor discomfort, similar to a vaccine injection, while receiving the sedative.
 As the sedative begins to work, your pet will become sleepy and then become completely sedated.